lit/todomvc/examples/lit/README.md

 ## TODO

-1. Toggle all should be checked when all todos are checked
-2. Remove extraneous HTML tags (like `<form>`), put more styling on hosts
+1. Remove extraneous HTML tags (like `<form>`), put more styling on hosts
-3. Change CSS classes for simpler selectors
+2. Change CSS classes for simpler selectors
-4. Move current filter state into Todos model
+3. Move current filter state into Todos model
-5. Check focus and tab behavior
+4. Check focus and tab behavior
-6. Add Rollup build that chooses production Lit build and creates a single JS file
+5. Add Rollup build that chooses production Lit build and creates a single JS file
-7. Check-in node dependencies like other implementations?
+6. Check-in node dependencies like other implementations?
-8. Add Wireit?
+7. Add Wireit?